 Download (pdf) the 2020–21 Where to Turn for Help informational sheet.

 View (YouTube) the IUP Student Overview: Civil Rights, Title IX and Sexual Misconduct video.

 Elise Glenn explains the civil rights that all IUP students have, and

 expands on the following concepts: Title IX, sexual misconduct, consent,

 retaliation, where to seek help, and her role as the Title IX

-All IUP employees (including faculty, staff, managers, student employees, administrators), contractors, vendors, and designated volunteers are deemed “Responsible Employees” and are required to immediately report actual or suspected sexual discrimination or sexual misconduct to the Title IX coordinator (contact
+All IUP employees (including faculty, staff, managers, student employees, graduate assistants, administrators), contractors, vendors, and designated volunteers are deemed “Mandated Reporters” and are required to immediately report actual or suspected sexual discrimination or sexual misconduct to the Title IX coordinator (contact

 information listed above).

 Retaliation against individuals reporting such conduct, or participating in an investigative or administrative process, will not be tolerated and will be addressed through the appropriate university process.